Landoll35/final_project/README.md

 Which countries are leading the switch to alternative energies and who are the newest changes?

 ## Results
-It was interesting to see how much of an outlier the US and China have been in the renewable spaces.
-Our model did show a slight level of corellation between GDP and accepting of Renewable energy it was not a strong predictive model.
+There is definitely a correlation between GDP and growth and development of renewable energy production.
+We created two linear regression models, one for 2021 and one for 2011.
+The 2021 model had a higher accuracy score (70.6%) than the 2011 model (50.6%).
+(/main/2021%20Renewable%20GDP.csv)

 ## Dashboards
 We produced several dashboards for our differnt datasets for readiblity reasons.